OSTYADO/Fluxion-II/README.md

 ***This bot is created with the help of NodeJS and uses [Baileys](https://github.com/whiskeysockets/Baileys)***
+## Notice
+- Fluxion runs on panels as of now.
+Working on it to run on other Deployment sites like Heroku and Replit

 ## DISCLAIMER
 - The bot may cause errors when you try to modify any of the file